PROrock/codin-game-puzzles/python/bot/22_spring/README.md

 for seed=0 boss 4 makes me lose 1 life in turn 134
 1.5.
 1635 - 1710  one hero collects wild mana
 for seed=0 boss 4 makes me lose third life in turn 144 :-(
 1.5.
-1710 - use SHIELD on myself if I was controlled in last turn, harassment logic for seed=0 boss 4 makes me lose third life in turn 159 for seed=0 boss 4 he loses 3rd life first!
+1710 - 1910 use SHIELD on myself if I was controlled in last turn, harassment logic for seed=0 boss 4 makes me lose third life in turn 159 for seed=0 boss 4 he loses 3rd life first!

 ideas/todos:
-TOP PRIO: better wild mana collecting or attacking opponent!
+TOP PRIO: ?

 how fast can hero get to the monster? defend only w/ necessary num of heroes